FrancisBanville/ms_interpreting_probabilities/README.md

 replicated networks spanning large spatiotemporal scales, this dataset is well-suited for analyzing network variability, both in terms of species composition and interactions.
 Further details regarding data manipulation and network construction can be found in the supplementary material.
+All code and data to reproduce these analyses are available at the Open Science Framework (TBD).

 In [@Fig:accumulation]a-b, we show how the dissimilarity between the metaweb of binary interactions and aggregated local networks varies with the number of